The BCN Essentials Pass (Sagrada Familia + Park Guëll + Transport Card) »

 Tickets & Prices

-The Sagrada Familia is Barcelona’s most visited tourist attraction: over 3 million people visit the famous temple every year.
+The Sagrada Familia is Barcelona’s most visited tourist attraction: over 3 million people visit the famous basilica every year.

 To avoid the long waiting lines, it’s recommended to buy your tickets online.
-You’ll receive your tickets via email.
-When you visit the Sagrada Familia simply show the code on your mobile phone to skip the line at the ticket offices.
+You’ll get them by email, and you can show the ticket on your smartphone to skip the line at the entrance.

-Sagrada Familia tickets come in four different variants: adults, teens, children and pensioners/seniors.
-Child tickets are the cheapest, followed by teens.
-Children under the age of 7 have free access.
+Sagrada Familia tickets come in four types: adults, teens, children, and seniors.
+Children under 10 enjoy free entry.

 Opening hours